How wilderness contributes to the Green Infrastructure programme

 Much of our work does not appear on the website.
 Instead of providing regular updates, we generally report progress on a particular initiative once this has been concluded.

-For a strategic outline of our achievements and our aims
+For a strategic outline of our achievements and our aims, see our Achievements & Objectives

 Economic Benefits Group to be established

-The latest group to be established by the Wild Europe partnership will be tasked with identifying, valuing and promoting the economic benefits of wilderness and wild areas.
+The economic benefits group will be tasked with identifying, valuing and promoting the economic benefits of wilderness and wild areas, with focus on non extractive, no-impact benefits derived from ecotourism, ecosystem services and usage for social betterment.

 The group will initially comprise business people, economists, ecosystem specialists, landowners, farmers, social enterprise entrepreneurs – all of whom share a profound regard for wilderness as well as contributing their professional expertise.

-Of course the true intrinsic value of the wild is priceless.
-But there is no doubt that realization of its economic value can attract essential support for its protection and expansion.
+While the true intrinsic value of the wild is priceless, there is no doubt that realization of its economic value can attract support for its protection and expansion.